blinklet/learning/data-science/data-science-environment.md

 You know the connection works because you were able to get the list of table names.
 Now, let's find out some more information about the database.

 Since the inspect function outputs data as iterables, we will use Python's pretty print module, *pprint*, to display inspection results.
-Create a new cell and enter the following code:
+Enter the following code:

 ```python